 Bruce P. DeLaurentis is Founder, Lead Portfolio Manager and Chairman of the Investment Committee for Kensington Asset Management.
-He has served the Fund since inception in 2022.
+He has served the Fund since inception in 2022 and the Managed Income Predecessor Fund from its inception in 2019 until its Reorganization.